 We have four classes, with year groups allocated to these classes as follows:

-Every class is supported by experienced Teaching Assistants and/or Higher Level Teaching Assistants.
+Every class is supported by experienced Learning Support Assistants and/or Higher Level Teaching Assistants.

 Every year group shares their class with children either in the year above or the year below their own.
 As a result, the children create friendship groups across the school, which enhances the strong family atmosphere at our school.